Information about your studies at KI

 If you have registered for your course or programme you can access your schedule in Canvas.
 If you are a new student, you can access an overview of the schedule on the course and programme websites four weeks before your study start.

 Course and programme syllabus

-In the course and programme syllabus' you will find intended learning outcomes, course structure and study methods, mode of assessment and required reading (course litterature).
+In the course and programme syllabus' you will find intended learning outcomes, course structure, and study methods, mode of assessment, and required reading (course literature).

-The academic year at KI usually stretches from Septermber to June and is devided into two semesters: spring semester and fall semester.
+The academic year at KI usually stretches from September to June and is divided into two semesters: spring semester and fall semester.